Musculoskeletal ultrasound of the hip

 - Deputy Editor — Primary Care Sports Medicine (Adolescents and Adults)

 Diagnosis of hip region disorders can prove challenging based on history and physical examination alone.
 Ultrasound has proven to be a useful clinical tool, especially when patient complaints are dynamic in nature (ie, snapping hip), as static imaging is typically unrevealing.
 Although the relatively deep location of many hip structures creates challenges, appropriate transducer selection and image optimization allows for adequate imaging of many structures.

 This topic will describe a systematic approach to complete sonographic evaluation of each hip quadrant.
 Topics devoted to hip pain and specific hip conditions are found separately.
-(See "Approach to hip and groin pain in the athlete and active adult" and "Evaluation of the adult with hip pain" and "Overview of hip pain in childhood" and "Musculoskeletal examination of the hip and groin" and "Greater trochanteric pain syndrome (formerly Trochanteric bursitis)" and "Hip fractures in adults" and "Evaluation and management of slipped capital femoral epiphysis (SCFE)" and "Osteitis pubis".)
+(See "Approach to hip and groin pain in the athlete and active adult" and "Evaluation of the adult with hip pain" and "Approach to hip pain in childhood" and "Musculoskeletal examination of the hip and groin" and "Greater trochanteric pain syndrome (formerly trochanteric bursitis)" and "Hip fractures in adults" and "Evaluation and management of slipped capital femoral epiphysis (SCFE)" and "Osteitis pubis".)

 USES, ADVANTAGES, AND LIMITATIONS OF HIP ULTRASOUND